proxima-one/data-vertex/README.md

 The data vertex handles the requests, updates and maintenance of the decentralized application data index.
 Developers create data vertices to aggregate, transform and serve indexed data from a blockchain datasource.

 ## Quick Start
-//for further information and functionality look at the proxima command-line interface.
+For further information and functionality look at the proxima command-line interface.

 ### Requirements
 - node